Reign FC’s Allie Long and her journey to her first Women’s World Cup

 There are two players on the US team: Long and forward Megan Rapinoe.
 Three Reign players are playing for Australia: goalkeeper Lydia Williams, defender Steph Catley, and midfielder Elise Kellond-Knight.
 Celia Jiménez-Delgado will represent Spain as a defender, Rumi Utsugi represents Japan and Jodie Taylor will play for England.

-Long told the Associated Press that having played 42 international games (scoring six goals ) and being on the team that won the gold medal at the 2016 Rio Olympics was a key factor in obtaining a spot on the final 23-person roste.r
+Long told the Associated Press that having played 42 international games (scoring six goals ) and being on the team that reached the quarterfinals at the 2016 Rio Olympics was a key factor in obtaining a spot on the final 23-person roste.r

 “I think that, well, No. 1, playing in the Olympics and (Ellis) seeing me in that environment, and just being on the team the last three years has given her a comfort level in knowing what she has in me,” Long told the AP.
 “I think that I can offer consistency, and I’m someone in the midfield who can calm it down and just keep possession on the ball and win tackles off the ball.”